algosup/2022-2023-project-5-algorithmics-Team-6/Functional_Specifications.md

 Optimization

-Optimize the algorithm to minimize the number of steps needed to produce the final product, taking into account the need for precision and consistency(dynamic programming or genitic algorythms could be interesting lead).
+Optimize the algorithm to minimize the number of steps needed to produce the final product, taking into account the need for precision and consistency(dynamic programming[^programming] or genitic[^genetic] algorythms could be interesting lead).

+---

 ## 5. Non-Functional Requirement

 ### 5.1 Security

 Krug being an important group, security is, de facto extremely important for them.
-We are assuming that they already have some network security policy and so adding another security layer would be excessive.
+We are assuming that they already have some network security policy[^policy] and so adding another security layer would be excessive.

+---

 ### 5.2 Availability

 The algorythm is to be present on a computer with a password, known by a few employees to complement the security policy.

+---

 ### 5.3 Scalability

 The algorythm is expected to handle formulas with a finite amount of wines (i-e 4 types of wines/grapes).

+---

+## Glossary

+[^algorythm]: Refers to a sequence of actions performed on data;
+[^blending]: The still wines from different vineyards and grape varieties are blended together to create a consistent flavor profile;
+[^crash]: A carsh is a abnormal interuption of the software, due to a failure, an incident or a bug;
+[^os]: OS or Operating System is a set of programs that directs the use of a computer's ressources;
+[^base]:  A user base refers to the number of people who use a particular product or service, especially one available on the internet
+[^powershell]: PowerShell is a task automation and configuration management program from Microsoft, consisting of a command-line shell and the associated scripting language
+[^database]: Database refers to a structured set of data held in a computer, especially one that is accessible in various ways;
+[^structure]: Data structure are a specialized format for organizing, processing, retrieving and storing data;
+[^programming]: Dynamic programming is a computer programming technique where an algorithmic problem is broken down into sub-problems;
+[^genetic]: Genetic programing is a method for solving optimization problems that is based on natural selection;
+[^policy]: A network security policy delineates guidelines for computer network access, determines policy enforcement, and lays out the architecture of the organization's network security environment;

+---